4) Myths About Death

 The first lie recorded in the Bible was about death!
 God had said clearly: “In the day that you eat of it, you shall surely die” ().
 Satan contradicted directly: “You will surely not die.”
 This lie (that death is not real, that something in us continues to live) is the basis of practically all false doctrines about death.

-“The doctrine of natural immortality, first borrowed from pagan philosophy and, in the darkness of the great apostasy, incorporated into the faith of Christendom, supplanted the truth so clearly taught in the Scriptures.” — Ellen G. White, The Great Controversy, p.
-545
+“The doctrine of natural immortality, first borrowed from pagan philosophy and in the darkness of the great apostasy incorporated into the Christian faith, has supplanted the truth, so clearly taught in Scripture, that ‘the dead know not any thing.’” — Ellen G. White, The Great Controversy (1888 ed.), p.
+551, par.
+1.

 The Myth of Soul Immortality